justinhhorner/blog/content/unity-starter/installing-unity6/03242025-installing-unity6.md

 Sometimes it can seem the most difficult part to start something is never taking the first step; whether that be out of some fear of not knowing enough to start or simply being overwhelmed by the amount of options to do so.
 I'll help you get started by showing how to install Unity and work your way around the editor.

 ## The Idea
-Before we can even be concerned about how to do something technically, think about what you want creatively.
+Before we can even be concerned about how to do something technically, think about what you want to creative.
 What game do you want to make that seems reasonable as a first project?
-There's a running joke in the games industry about those who have never made a game before choosing something on the scale of an Massively-Multiplayer RPG (MMORPG) as their first game.
+There's a running joke in the games industry about those who have never made a game before choosing something on the scale of an Massively-Multiplayer Online RPG (MMORPG) as their first game.

 While I'm certainly not here to tell you what to make, I do recommend picking a relatively simple concept for your first game.
 Even old arcade games like Pac-Man have a surprising amount of work and complexity if you've never made a game before; music, sound effects, programming, art, AI, etc.

 A benefit of choosing an arcade classic to remake is you already understand the game design and mechanics.
 Keep in mind, you're learning multiple new skills to come together in a game, and if on top of that you get started with a lot unanswered game design questions trying to form your own game from the beginning it could ultimately prolong the entire process.

-If you're looking to become a game programmer professionally, I suggest at some point building your own small game engine, even if it's just 2D to get an idea for how these game engines work behind the scenes.
-You can take a look at open source engines like [Godot](https://github.com/godotengine/godot) so you can see the entire codebase on GitHub and learn from it.

 ## Install Unity
-The engine I'm going to recommend, at least for now, is Unity.
-It's not because I'm a huge fan of it, but rather because of the amount of learning resources available.
-When you're just getting started this crucial part of learning a complex piece of software like a game engine.
+To get started I recommend Unity as it has a ton of learning resources available, and the official documentation is great as well.
+When you're just getting started this is a crucial part of learning a complex piece of software like a game engine.

 Installing Unity is easy, we can do it all from the command line; no need to open Yet Another Browser Tab.
 Projects and Unity installations are managed via Unity Hub, so let's get it.